offbynull/learn/Biology/input/input.md

 In some cases, the genetic material being fused in sexual reproduction may be from the same parent.
 Answer to a question on the site... it is still sexual, because sexual reproduction means fusion of male and female gametes, doesn't matter if they're from the same plant. polliation is the transfer of pollengrains from anther to stigma, further to reach ovary. in case of a bisexual flower, it is called self-pollination.when two different flowers pollinate it is cross pollination.
 ```

+`{bm} Model system` - A system with a reduced set of parameters/complexity that makes it easy for a researcher to investigate a particular scientific question.
+For example, Gregor Mendel used pea pods to research the theory of classical genetics / inheritance (simple, grows and matures quickly, inbreeding okay)